Freak Out!: Background

-In the early 1960s, Zappa met Ray Collins.
-Collins supported himself by working as a carpenter, and on weekends sang with a group called the Soul Giants.
-Collins got into a fight with their guitar player, who quit, leaving the band in need of a substitute, and Zappa filled in.
+In the early 1960s, Frank Zappa met Ray Collins.
+Collins supported himself by working as a carpenter, and on weekends sang with a group known as the Soul Giants.
+In April 1965, Collins got into a fight with their guitar player, who quit.
+In need of a substitute, Zappa promptly filled in.
 The Soul Giants' repertoire originally consisted of R&B covers.
-After Zappa joined the band he encouraged them to play his own original material and try to get a record contract.
-While most of the band members liked the idea, then-leader and saxophone player Davy Coronado felt that performing original material would cost them bookings, and quit the band.
-The Soul Giants became the Mothers and Zappa took over leadership of the band.
+After Zappa joined the band, he encouraged them to play his own original material.
+While most of the band members liked his ideas, then-leader and saxophone player Davy Coronado felt that performing original material would cost them bookings, and quit the band.
+Zappa took over leadership of the band, who officially changed their name to the Mothers on May 10, 1965.

-The group moved to Los Angeles in early 1965 after Zappa got them a management contract with Herb Cohen.
+The group moved to Los Angeles in the summer of 1965 after Zappa got them a management contract with Herb Cohen.
 They gained steady work at clubs along the Sunset Strip.
 MGM staff producer Tom Wilson offered the band a record deal with the Verve Records division in early 1966.
 He had heard of their growing reputation but had seen them perform only one song, "Trouble Every Day", which concerned the Watts riots.
 According to Zappa, this led Wilson to believe that they were a "white blues band".

 Recording

 The first two songs recorded for the album were "Any Way the Wind Blows" and "Who Are the Brain Police?"
 When Tom Wilson heard the latter, he realized that the Mothers were not merely a blues band.
-Zappa remembered "I could see through the window that he was scrambling toward the phone to call his boss—probably saying: 'Well, uh, not exactly a "white blues band", but ... sort of.'"
+Zappa remembered "I could see through the window that he was scrambling toward the phone to call his boss—probably saying: 'Well, uh, not exactly a 'white blues band', but ... sort of.'"
 In a 1968 article written for Hit Parader magazine, Zappa wrote that when Wilson heard these songs, "he was so impressed he got on the phone and called New York, and as a result I got a more or less unlimited budget to do this monstrosity."
 Freak Out! is an early example of the concept album, a sardonic farce about rock music and America.
 "All the songs on it were about something", Zappa wrote in The Real Frank Zappa Book.
 "It wasn't as if we had a hit single and we needed to build some filler around it.
 Each tune had a function within an overall satirical concept."